The Marine: Production

 Cena promotes the film at the Camp Pendleton premiere.

 The Marine was originally written with Al Pacino in mind for the part of criminal Rome, with Stone Cold Steve Austin as hero Triton.
 After Austin and WWE parted ways in 2004, Randy Orton was set to be the main character.
 Orton turned down the role because of his bad conduct discharge from the Marines in the late 1990s, and was replaced by John Cena.
 Pacino turned down the role of Rome due to the low salary offered.
 After Pacino turned it down, Ray Liotta was considered for the role of Rome, but Robert Patrick got the part instead.

 Principal photography for the film was actually shot and completed in 2004.
 In order to cover for John Cena's absence from WWE events, a storyline was written after Carlito beat Cena for the WWE United States Championship, saying that he was stabbed by Carlito's bodyguard, Jesús, and was taking time off to recover.

 Filming was done at Movie World Studios in Gold Coast, Queensland, Australia.
 The Marine Base was filmed at Bond University.
-The part in which skyscrapers are shown is the downtown area of Brisbane, Australia.
+The part in which skyscrapers are shown is the downtown area of Brisbane, Queensland, Australia.
 Other footage was shot in bush land surrounding Brisbane.
 The opening segment of the downtown scenes was filmed in Calgary, Alberta, Canada.
 Cena was approached by Vince McMahon to do the movie, which he accepted for outside fame.
 On making the movie he said "I enjoyed the business plan, I didn't enjoy the experience".